 How much to feed a Pomeranian puppy?

-Pomeranian puppies usually need to consume somewhere between 1/3 cup and 1 cup depending on various factors, such as their weight, physical activity levels, their age in weeks, growth spurt milestones, and the type of food served.
-Generally, go for about 55 calories when feeding your Pomeranian puppy.
+Pomeranian puppies usually need to consume somewhere between 1/3 cup and 1/2 cup depending on various factors, such as their weight, physical activity levels, their age in weeks, growth spurt milestones, and the type of food served.

-The frequency of feeding your Pom pup should be about 3 times a day.
-However, when they reach adulthood (12 months or 1 year old), they can just consume 2 meals a day and a couple of treats, which should still be calculated in their daily calorie intake.
+The frequency of feeding your Pom pup should be about 3 to 4 times a day.
+However, when they reach adulthood (12 months or 1 year old), they can just consume 3 meals a day and a couple of treats, which should still be calculated in their daily calorie intake.